highlanderkev/MyWebServer/README.md

 I hope to get some free time to continue to improve on this basic design.

 Perhaps even develop a more robust version with more security built in.

-  It then gives this index back to the client for  The client then can access any files in those directories.